cwalsh24/PA-1-Getting-Into-C-/README.md

 Author: Connor Walsh
 Date: 1/19/2023

-This program is designed to allow users to build a list of animals.
+This program is designed to allow users to create a list of animals.
 The program comes with some search features and allows for the age of animals to be increased.

 ## How to Run
-* Press the play button to run the program.
+* Press the play button in Visual Studio to run the program.
 * Once the console opens, the user will be shown a menu displaying the options they have.
 * To generate a list of animals, add them by following the onscreen instructions.
 * To exit the program, press and enter the number 6.